xScarlife/macros/README.md

 /mountspecial
 ```

-**Reset Instance: This will reset the instance by clicking the macro.
-(Currently not working in Shadowlands, looking for a fix).**
+**Reset Instance: This will reset the instance by clicking the macro.**
 ```
 /script ResetInstances();
 ```